-The army and police were re-trained and armed to meet the objectives of a professional force that performs the role as part guarantor of state institutions as well as assure collective and individual security.
-The urgency and primacy of keeping the guns silent crowded out the other concerns essential for a resilient state.
-Thus the holding of elections was seen as a major sign of return to normalcy.
+Elections were seen as a major sign of return to normalcy.
 But elections based on the same assumptions of the underlying legitimacy of the State, and the culture of governance that had developed since independence, reproduced the very structures that had generated fragility in the first place.
 State institutions, like the Judiciary the public service, the security apparatus, and even the private sector, have never been given the chance to build up robust defence mechanisms against political interference.
 As the breath of life was being returned to the formal state, space should have been created for the institutions to grow independently.

-Externally negotiated, external legitimised, "reconstruction", inevitably did not address the internal forces undermining the legitimacy of the state.
+In brief, externally negotiated and legitimised "reconstruction", prioritising almost exclusively the end of hostilities, inevitably did not address the internal forces undermining the legitimacy of the state.